sanger-cellular-informatics/Targeton-Designer/README.md

 ```

 **If `flanking_region` == 0**
-The FASTA sequence is treated as the full template sequence (legacy mode).
+The FASTA sequence is treated as the full template sequence.
 No Ensembl call is made.
-Primer placement may occur anywhere in the sequence (subject to exclusion region).
+Primer placement may occur anywhere in the sequence.

 **If `flanking_region` > 0**
 The FASTA header must contain genomic coordinates in the format:`<name>::<chr>:<start>-<end>(<strand>)`